alex65536/Chess256/README.md

 _Chess 256_ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) for more details.

-This repository also contains the _Stockfish_ chess engine binaries, which is also distributed under GNU GPL, version 3 or later.
-According to GPL, I must give a link where to obtain _Stockfish_ sources.
-[Here it is :)](https://github.com/official-stockfish/Stockfish)